Mohammed bin Rashid Al Maktoum: Sporting interests

 In 1996, the Dubai World Cup was inaugurated as the world's richest horserace, drawing the legendary American dirt track horse Cigar to race in Dubai.
 Today, held at the Meydan Racecourse, the race meeting carries a prize of $27 million.

 In the UK, Mohammed's horses have won Group One races including several of the British Classic Races.
 His horses have also won the Irish Derby Stakes, the Prix de l'Arc de Triomphe and, the 2006 Preakness Stakes with Bernardini in the US.
 In 2008, he bought the Woodlands Stud empire for more than $460 million.
+The same year, he nearly bought out Charlton Athletic but he later turned down.

 At the age of 63, Mohammed won the 2012 World Endurance Championship over a 160 km course.
 Both his thoroughbreds and endurance horses have failed drug tests – although his trainers (including Mahmood Al Zarooni) have accepted the blame.
 His endurance racing stable has also been involved in other scandals, including both fatal injuries, and ringers.
 In 2015, the FEI suspended the United Arab Emirates following a series of scandals.

-In the 15th Asian Games in 2006, Mohammed's son Rashid took the individual gold in endurance riding.
-His sons Rashid, Ahmed, Majid, and Hamdan took the team gold in endurance riding, his niece Latifa took a bronze in show jumping, and his daughter Maitha led the UAE team in taekwondo.
-In 2013 when the UAE National football team won the Gulf Cup, Mohammed gave the team 50 million dirhams ($13.7 million).
-His wife awarded the team a further 25 million dirhams ($6.8 million), while the pair's grandsons contributed 12 million dirhams ($3.3 million).
+In the 15th Asian Games in 2006, the sheikh's eldest son, Rashid bin Mohammed Al Maktoum, took the individual gold in endurance riding.
+Mohammed's sons Rashid, Ahmed, Majid, and Hamdan took the team gold in endurance riding, his niece Latifa took a bronze in show jumping, and his daughter Maitha led the UAE team in taekwondo.
+In 2013, when the UAE national football team won the Gulf Cup, Mohammed gave the team 50 million dirhams ($13.7 million).
+His wife awarded the team a further 25 million dirhams ($6.8 million), while their grandsons contributed 12 million dirhams ($3.3 million).

 Godolphin's Cross Counter, ridden by Kerrin McEvoy and trained by Charlie Appleby won the 2018 Melbourne Cup.